On This Page

 { "_links": { "void": { "method": "POST", "href": "/pts/v2/credits/7495205466746998403091/voids" }, "self": { "method": "GET", "href": "/pts/v2/credits/7495205466746998403091" } }, "clientReferenceInformation": { "code": "Refund_A61_120", "partner": { "developerId": "eftPOS", "solutionId": "CNP" }, }, "creditAmountDetails": { "currency": "aud", "creditAmount": "297.00" }, "id": "7495205466746998403091", "orderInformation": { "amountDetails": { "currency": "aud" } }, "paymentAccountInformation": { "card": { "type": "070" } }, "paymentInformation": { "tokenizedCard": { "type": "070" }, "card": { "type": "070" } }, "processorInformation": { "systemTraceAuditNumber": "277367", "retrievalReferenceNumber": "222222", "settlementDate": "0610", "responseCode": "00" }, "reconciliationId": "222222", "status": "PENDING", "submitTimeUtc": "2025-06-10T01:55:46Z" }

-This section describes how to void a sale that was submitted but not yet processed by the
+This section describes how to void a payment that was submitted but not yet processed by the

 Endpoint